elliotrock/poc-kafka-totes-pool/readme.md

  ```

 ### Install and run
-`make install`
+`bash install.sh`
 To install any missing dependencies.
+Including makefile.

 `make start`
 To run the docker containers.